 Regular attendance is important, so we ask members to contact Kate, our Musical Director, if they can’t attend.
 It is possible to hold your place if you need to take a break for a term or more; you are expected to pay half-fees while you are away, unless your break is for compassionate reasons.
 If you decide to take a term or more out, you’ll be deemed to have left and can re-join at a future date if places are available, or go on the waiting list if not.

 If you have any questions, concerns, special personal circumstances or needs, please contact a member of the steering group to discuss it beforehand so that we can identify whether and how these can be met.
 We aim to be as flexible and inclusive as possible.

 Joining Body of Sound is quite a big commitment, especially when you are starting.
-We ask you to start at the beginning of a term so that new women start together and we can focus on learning / re-learning songs together and getting to know each other for a while.
+We ask you to start at the beginning of the September term so that new women start together and we can focus on learning / re-learning songs together and getting to know each other for a while.
 Also our budget is worked out on the basis of having fees from a certain number of women.